MFR (radio station)

-MFR is an Independent Local Radio station based in Inverness, owned and operated by Bauer as part of the Hits Radio Network.
-It broadcasts to Moray, the Scottish Highlands and South West Aberdeenshire.
+MFR (Moray Firth Radio) is an Independent Local Radio station based in Inverness, owned and operated by Bauer Media Audio UK as part of the Hits Radio Network.
+It broadcasts to Moray, Highland and North West Aberdeenshire.

-As of December 2022, the station has a weekly audience of 119,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 91,000 listeners according to RAJAR.

 Station information

-MFR operates two separate services on 97.4 FM (from the Mounteagle transmitter) and 1107 AM.
+MFR operates 97.4 FM (from the Mounteagle transmitter).
 The first voice heard on MFR, shortly after 6:30am on 23 February 1982, was Dave Cochrane.
 The longest serving presenter on MFR of 33 years was Tich McCooey, leaving on 29 May 2015.

 MFR on FM largely broadcasts contemporary and chart music-led programming alongside hourly news bulletins and peak-time traffic updates.
 The majority of the station's output is produced and broadcast from its Inverness studios.
 In recent years, MFR opted out on Saturday evenings for a weekly bilingual music programme in English and Scots Gaelic, which also aired on Argyll FM, Cuillin FM, Isles FM, Nevis Radio and Two Lochs Radio.

 History

-The station began broadcasting on 23 February 1982.
+Moray Firth Radio began broadcasting on 23 February 1982.
 A year later, the station was making a profit.

-Until August 2014, MFR 2 on AM and DAB aired specialist programming on Sunday - Friday evenings with automated music broadcast at all other times.
+MFR 2 on AM and DAB aired specialist programming until August 2014 on Sunday - Friday evenings with automated music broadcast at all other times.
 In September 2014, the station axed its specialist output and began carrying programming from Bauer's 'Greatest Hits Network' of Scottish AM stations, switching to the Bauer City 2 network in January 2015.
-Since January 2019 it is part of the Greatest Hits Radio network.
-MFR 2 continues to air local news, sports coverage and traffic updates.
+Since January 2019 it is part of the Greatest Hits Radio network and changed its name to the network name in April 2023.

 MFR 3 launched on Monday 19 January 2015, broadcasting on DAB and online as a locally branded relay of The Hits aimed at 15-25-year-olds, with opt-outs for advertising.
 MFR 3 ceased broadcasting on 31 August 2017 and was replaced with a single national feed of The Hits, which was replaced ten months later with Hits Radio.

 In addition to the main services, there is a local community station which opts into MFR during the daytime, broadcasting local programming produced by a non-profit community group during the evenings.